HarrisonB/blog/_posts/2017-06-18-tasty-vacation.markdown

 title: "Tasty vacation"
 date:  2017-06-18 23:12:30
 excerpt_separator: <!--more-->
-published: false
-categories: cooking vacation fleet-foxes humiliation
+categories: cooking vacation fleet-foxes humiliation work mulaney
 ---

 It's been the second week with my immediate family and SO as a sort of